IT Band Pain: How To Fix It After Total Knee Replacement – (updated 01.23.2024)

 Including regular stretching exercises in your routine can improve flexibility and reduce the risk of IT band pain.

-The American Association of Hip and Knee Surgeons (AAHKS) even have a home exercise program for treating ITBS.
+The American Association of Hip and Knee Surgeons (AAHKS) even has a home exercise program for treating ITBS.

 3. Follow the post-operative rehab program